gvinter/lift-off/README.md

 This is my own flavor of a starting point for new projects that require responsiveness.
-Bootstrap-SASS, H5BP, Compass.
+Bootstrap-SASS, H5BP, Hologram.

 #### Get Started: